Exercise myths

 We all know exercise has many physical and mental health benefits, as well as many different forms.
 There are lots of tips and tricks out there to help us achieve our fitness goals (whatever they might be) but, equally, plenty of misconceptions that can get in the way: 'exercising before breakfast is best', 'it’s only exercise if it pushes us to the limit' and 'working out causes joint damage' to name a few.

-So, Daniel Craig, Senior Physiologist at AXA Health has addressed some common exercise myths, so you can re-think - or relax about - your exercise regime, safe in the knowledge that you’re on the right track and when it comes to getting more active, it definitely doesn’t have to mean ‘no pain, no gain’.
+So we address some common exercise myths, so you can be content with your exercise regime, safe in the knowledge that you’re on the right track and when it comes to getting more active, it definitely doesn’t have to mean ‘no pain, no gain’.

 “Do I need proper exercise equipment to achieve a good workout?”